Opteo/api/README.md

 Get a list of improvements that are currently available for a linked Google Ads account.
 This list will reflect the contents of the "Active" tab in the Opteo interface, and will be sorted by "priority", which is a rough measure of an improvement's impact to the account.

-Improvements that are completed or dismissed will no longer be available in this list.
+Improvements that are completed or dismissed will not be returned.

 **URL**